kodee1980/100-days-of-code/r1-log.md

 ### R1D10
 Still working on the same stuff as above, starting to work on building simple apps using the above tools.

+### R1D11
+Spent time on Github putting together my Cookbox.
+Learnt how to create a Wiki for a Github Repository and learnt github markdown methods by creating a Wiki Page about them.
+Other areas of the Cookbook have a list of apps to attempt to code as well as programming languages and other areas that I would like to learn.
+Hopefully it becomes a useful source of coding related cheatsheets, snippets and act as a journal documenting my coding journey.

+### R1D12
+Continuing Colt's Boot camp currently at 67% complete.
+Using Node.js and NPM to create simple apps.